1.1 Who should read this practice note?

 - an award of costs against the respondent in favour of the complainant

-- award of costs against the complainant or the respondent in favour of the Office of Legal Complaints for the purpose of providing a contribution to resources deployed in dealing with the complaint, if in the ombudsman's opinion that person acted so unreasonably in relation to the complaint that it is appropriate in all the circumstances of the case to make such an award.
+- award of costs against the complainant or the respondent in favour of the Legal Ombudsman for the purpose of providing a contribution to resources deployed in dealing with the complaint, if in the ombudsman's opinion that person acted so unreasonably in relation to the complaint that it is appropriate in all the circumstances of the case to make such an award.

 There are a number of exclusions that are set out in clause 6 of the MTC.